 ApsaraDB for MongoDB supports replica set and sharded cluster deployment architectures and provides enterprise-class capabilities such as security audit and point-in-time backup.
 It has been widely used in Internet, IoT, games, and finance fields.

 ApsaraDB for MongoDB uses the architecture of three-node replica sets to guarantee high availability.
 Three data nodes are located on different physical servers and automatically synchronize data.
 The primary and secondary nodes are configured with different endpoints.
 MongoDB drivers allocate read/write requests to them.

 ApsaraDB for MongoDB has no schema and is suitable for startup business needs.
 You do not need to worry about changing schemas.
 You can store structured data in ApsaraDB for Relational Database Service (RDS), flexible business data in ApsaraDB for MongoDB, and hot data in ApsaraDB for Memcache or ApsaraDB for Redis.
 This helps you write and read business data with high efficiency and reduce the cost of data storage.

-ApsaraDB for MongoDB supports two-dimensional spatial indexes, so it can provide great support for location-based mobile applications.
-At the same time, the dynamic storage mode of ApsaraDB for MongoDB is suitable for storing heterogeneous data from multiple systems, thereby satisfying the requirements of mobile applications.
+ApsaraDB for MongoDB supports two-dimensional spatial indexes, so it can provide support for location-based apps.
+Its dynamic storage mode is also suitable for storing heterogeneous data from multiple systems.
+This satisfies the requirements of apps.